Port of Whitby: History

 During the era of timber shipbuilding (mid 16th–late 19th centuries), vessels would arrive from the St. Lawrence River carrying timber, masts and bowsprits.
 These vessels were too large to enter the harbour, and would unload their cargo onto smaller ships in the Whitby Roads.
 The smaller craft would then enter the harbour to unload the delivery on the dockside.
 Another method of offloading goods from the ship without actually entering Whitby harbour was to beach the vessel on the sand.
-This was a common practice for delivering coal to places such as Sandsend, and for which, the Whitby Cats (a flat-bottomed boat), was specifically designed for.
+This was a common practice for delivering coal to places such as Sandsend, and for which the Whitby Cats, (a flat-bottomed boat), was specifically designed.

 A survey in the 1950s determined that the port at Whitby was not as successful as other neighbouring cargo ports such as Hull, Teesside and West Hartlepool, on account of its lack of urban sprawl, and the absence of warehouses on the dock side with which to store goods in a safe manner before onward export, or inward transportation.
 It also suffered a loss of traffic due to the depth of the water in the harbour; as the sailing ships gave way to first paddle steamers, and then steel boats of even bigger sizes, the newer ships could not negotiate into the harbour.

 Whitby's port was divided into two main sections; the upper harbour south of the swing bridge, and the lower harbour, north of the swing bridge.
 The lower harbour has been the location of the fish markets during the 20th and 21st centuries.
 In 1956, a new fish quay was built adjacent to Pier Road on the west bank of the River Esk.
 Dredging along the lower harbour had damaged the previous fish quay which had been built in 1914.
 The fish market in Whitby port increased after the railways arrived in the town as this allowed fresh fish to be dispatched across the country at a faster pace than delivered by boat.

 Part of the upper harbour area was converted into a marina between 2008 and 2010.